Using plugins#

 If you would like to install the RunCellpose plugin, in setup.py you can see that cellpose_deps = ["cellpose>=1.0.2"] so the only dependency is cellpose.

 Alternatively, you can find this information directly in the plugin code itself by looking at what is imported at the beginning of the plugin.
-Note that you will want to compare any imports to what is already required by CellProfiler with that caveat that dependencies often have dependencies.

 e.g. using RunImageJScript plugin